nickcrider/ot-docs/docs/complex/shared_parameters.md

 possible configuration options, jump down to the table below.

-If you want to customize the behavior of the Complex Commands beyond what is shown on this page, we reccomend creating your own functions from the [Building Block Commands](../new_atomic_commands.md)
+If you want to customize the behavior of the Complex Commands beyond what is shown on this page, we recommend creating your own functions from the [Building Block Commands](../new_atomic_commands.md)

 ## Order of Operations In Complex Commands